TrellixVulnTeam/swahilipython_SCMU/Doc/library/selectors.rst

    .. abstractmethod:: unregister(fileobj)

-      Unregister a file object from selection, removing it from monitoring.
+      Unregister a file object kutoka selection, removing it kutoka monitoring.
 A file object shall be unregistered prior to being closed.

       *fileobj* must be a file object previously registered.